-- (1) The Bank shall manage the conflicts of interest between the clients and the Bank and between individual clients in accordance with the applicable regulations and its own measures and/or the Conflict of Interest Management Policy in Provision of Investment Services and Transactions in NLB d.d. (hereinafter: Conflict of Interest Management Policy of NLB d.d.). - (2) The Bank's measures to prevent the conflicts of interest shall include among other: - ensuring organisational separation of the Bank's units which perform transactions where a conflict of interest may occur and preventing of inappropriate influence among its organisational units; - ensuring confidentiality of sensitive information when performing transactions; - preventing personal gains by the Bank's employees and their related persons at the expense of the Bank's clients; - requirements about the conduct of the Bank's employees to the benefit of the Bank's clients; - other measures of the Bank; - general nature and/or source of a conflict of interest; - measures adopted to mitigate the risks.
+- (1) The Bank shall manage the conflicts of interest between the clients and the Bank and between individual clients in accordance with the applicable regulations and its own measures and/or in accordance with the Rules of NLB on the Management of Conflicts of Interest in the Provision of Individual Investment Services or Ancillary Investment Services and Custody Services for Funds.
+Summary of the Rules on the Management of Conflicts of Interest in the Provision of Investment and Ancillary Investment Services and Custody Services for Funds is published on the Bank's website www.nlb.si. - (2) The Bank's measures to prevent the conflicts of interest shall include among other: - ensuring organisational separation of the Bank's units which perform transactions where a conflict of interest may occur and preventing of inappropriate influence among its organisational units; - ensuring confidentiality of sensitive information when performing transactions; - preventing personal gains by the Bank's employees and their related persons at the expense of the Bank's clients; - requirements about the conduct of the Bank's employees to the benefit of the Bank's clients; - other measures of the Bank: - general nature and/or source of a conflict of interest; - measures adopted to mitigate the risks.